 Data gathered from police forces found that 2% of hate crime took place online in 2017/18 (Allen and Zayed, 2019, with a note of caution around data reliability).
-This is interesting given the majority of reports to Report Racism GRT are online hate.
+This is interesting given that the majority of reports made to Report Racism GRT are for cases of online hate.
 Debates around responses to online hate speech are tied up in tensions between calls for action and calls for the allowance of free speech (for example, see Shriver, 2019).
-Beyond this, online hate is difficult to respond to in tangible ways because of the ease of opening, closing, deleting and moving between groups and accounts on social media as well as jurisdictional difficulties for abuse perpetuated in an online space.
+Beyond this, online hate is difficult to respond to in tangible ways because of the ease of opening, closing, deleting and moving between groups and accounts on social media, in addition to jurisdictional difficulties relating to abuse perpetuated in an online space.